-Majestic peaks, lush valleys, a history rich with mining tales, the life and death of boom towns, and rags to riches stories are the focus of Colorado Legends.
+Majestic peaks, lush valleys, a history rich with mining tales, the life and death of boomtowns, and rags-to-riches stories are the focus of Colorado Legends.

-In the Fall, the foliage of the mountains and valleys are absolutely breathtaking and the opportunities for wildlife viewing are everywhere.
+In the Fall, the foliage of the mountains and valleys is absolutely breathtaking, and the opportunities for wildlife viewing are everywhere.
 In the winter, bring your skis and snowboards and enjoy the slopes of the beautiful Rocky Mountains.
 You’re going to love it here!

 Kathy R. Weiser

 The official state flag of Colorado was adopted on June 5, 1911.
 Andrew Carlisle Johnson designed it in 1911.
 The white in the flag symbolizes Colorado’s snow-capped mountains, the blue symbolizes clear blue skies, the red symbolizes the reddish soil, and the golden yellow represents the Sun.
 Attached to the flag is a cord of gold and silver intertwined with gold and silver tassels.